meshtastic/Meshtastic-Android/README.md

 This project is the work of volunteers:

-* @CycloMies: Contributed Swedish and Finnish translations.
+* @CycloMies: Contributed Swedish, Finnish and German translations.
 * @Eugene: Contributed Russian translation.
 * @Ohcdh: Contributed Irish translation.